Perfect5th/dev-lxc/README.md

 The default user (`ubuntu`) should be uid-mapped to your user, so file permissions should be okay.

-If another shell is installed, you can use it by providing it with the `--shell` flag.
+If another shell is installed, you can use it with the `--shell` flag.

 For example: